Sv443-Network/JokeAPI/dev/docs/index.md

 # JokeAPI - Developer Documentation [WIP]
 This is a documentation on the internals of JokeAPI.
+Use it to get to know how the API works and to learn about its quirks.
-The following files will teach you about how every aspect works:
+The following topics will teach you about how every aspect works:

 - [Knowledge Prerequisites](#knowledge-prerequisites)
 - [Technical Prerequisites](#technical-prerequisites)